onionalive/jungle-gym/README.md

 ![Mind Blown](https://media.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif)

-Dats weird, I feel like right now the [University|Work|Societal] overlords expects me to be punching on with at least 10 languages at the top of my game...
+Dats weird, I feel like right now the [University|Work|Societal] overlords expect me to be punching on with at least 10 languages at the top of my game...

 **¯\\\_(ツ)\_/¯**